A New Step-down Procedure for Simultaneous Hypothesis Testing Under Dependence: Admissibility property of the BSD Procedure

-\begin{remark} A careful inspection of the proof of Lemma 3.5 in Appendix reveals that one does not need the functional form of the statistics $S_{tj}$'s for proving the aforesaid convexity property stated in that lemma.
-What was only needed there was the fact that the $S_{tj}$'s are non-decreasing functions of the corresponding $|U_{tj}|$'s.
-This observation leads us to the following theorem from which admissibility of the MRD procedure due to \citet{COHEN_SACK_XU_2009} follows immediately. \end{remark}
+A careful inspection of the proof of Lemma \ref{LEM_PROP_BSD_RELN_TWO_OBS} reveals that one does not need the functional form of the statistics $S_{tj}$'s for proving the desirable convexity property possessed by the BSD testing procedure.
+Instead, the fact that the $S_{tj}$'s are non-decreasing functions of the corresponding $|U_{tj}|$'s is all what we needed there.
+Hence, the corresponding arguments work equally well even if we consider any other step-down procedure which depends on a set of statistics $S_{tj}$'s, where each $S_{tj}$ is a non-decreasing function of the corresponding $|U_{tj}|$.
+This observation leads us to the following important theorem from which the admissibility property of the MRD testing procedure due to \cite{COHEN_SACK_XU_2009} follows immediately.

-\begin{thm} For the present two sided multiple testing problem, any multiple testing procedure based on a set of statistics $S_{tj}$, where the $S_{tj}$'s are non-decreasing functions of the absolute values of the corresponding MRD statistics $|U_{tj}|$'s, will be admissible with respect to the vector risk function. \end{thm}
+\begin{thm} Under the assumptions of Theorem \ref{THM_ADMISSIBILITY_BSD}, any step-down multiple testing procedure for the two sided multiple testing problem (\ref{TESTING_PROBLEM}) based on a set of statistics $S_{tj}$'s, where each $S_{tj}$ is a non-decreasing function of the absolute value of the corresponding MRD statistics $U_{tj}$, will be admissible with respect to the vector loss function (\ref{VECTOR_LOSS}). \end{thm}